Reinforced Latent Reasoning for LLM-based Recommendation: Methodology

 \subsubsection{RL-based Tuning}

 Although the model may have gained some preliminary latent reasoning capabilities through SFT, its performance remains insufficient, as it might focus solely on data fitting rather than exploring optimal reasoning paths, leading to suboptimal outcomes.
-We consider leveraging RL training to facilitate exploration of more diverse reasoning paths, using the SFT results from the first stage as the initialization for further learning.
+To address this, we consider leveraging RL training to facilitate exploration of more diverse reasoning paths, using the SFT results from the first stage as the initialization for further learning.

-Given the demonstrated success of GRPO in DeepSeek-R1, we adopt it as the foundation for implementing our RL training.
-Generally, GRPO operates in four steps: (1) sampling a set of outputs from the old policy model; (2) computing a reward for each output; (3) calculating the advantage by comparing the group average reward; and (4) performing policy updates based on the advantage.
-To better align with our latent reasoning approach and enhance training efficiency, we introduce specific modifications to the first three steps.
-We now elaborate on these modifications:
+Given the demonstrated success of GRPO in DeepSeek-R1~\citep{deepseek-R1}, we adopt it as the foundation for implementing our RL training.
+Generally, GRPO operates in four steps: (1) sampling a set of textual outputs from the old policy model; (2) computing a binary reward for each output; (3) calculating the advantage by comparing the group average reward; and (4) performing policy updates based on the advantage.
+To better align with our latent reasoning approach and enhance training efficiency, we introduce specific modifications to the first three steps, \zy{resulting in our new GRPO variant, termed \textbf{LR-GRPO}}. \zy{In short, (1) we sample latent reasoning tokens in continuous space via the reparameterization trick rather than in textual space, (2) employ perplexity-based rewards, and (3) compute advantages relative to the batch-level average reward instead of the group-level to enhance learning under the new reward design.} We now elaborate on these modifications:

 $\bullet$ \textbf{Sampling.} Since our latent reasoning operates in a continuous space, it cannot be directly sampled like discrete textual tokens in standard GRPO.
 To address this, we leverage the Reparameterization Trick~\citep{kingma2013auto,reparameterization}, treating the generated latent reasoning vector as the mean of a Gaussian distribution.
 For each training sample $(x, y)$ with its corresponding latent reasoning vector $r$, we draw $K$ samples of reasoning.
-Formally, the $k$-th sampled reasoning ($k \ne 0$) is sampled as:
+Formally, the $k$-th sampled reasoning ($k \ne 1$) is sampled as:

 where $\mathcal{N}(0, \sigma^2)$ is a Gaussian distribution with zero mean and variance $\sigma^2$, $\epsilon$ denotes the sampled noise, and $\sigma$ can be thought of as a hyperparameter controlling the noise strength.
-Additionally, we include the original $r$ as the $0$-th sample, \textit{i.e.}, $r^{0} = r$.
+Additionally, we include the original $r$ as the $1$-st sample, \textit{i.e.}, $r^{1} = r$.

 $\bullet$ \textbf{Reward Design.} After obtaining multiple latent reasoning samples in diverse directions, we evaluate which direction yields better outcomes by computing a reward for each.
 In the original GRPO, autoregressive decoding is used to generate the final output for each sample, and rewards are computed based on the quality of these outputs.
 However, this process is computationally expensive due to the need for full autoregressive decoding.
 To improve training efficiency, we instead propose using the model’s perplexity (PPL) on the ground-truth answer as a proxy for the reward.
 This approach allows for faster evaluation.